DUNE/computing-HWDB/_episodes/05-Data-Management-REST-API.md

 ### Dealing with Status

-In order to link items, the status of the intended subcomponent must be "available."
+In order to link items, the status of the intended subcomponent must be one of the following four statuses:
+- In Fabrication
+- Waiting on QA/QC Tests
+- QA/QC Tests - Passed All
+- QA/QC Tests - Use As is

 There are two ways to check for this, one is by simply checking the item itself via the `/components/<eid>` API endpoint.
 The other is to do so directly through the `/components/<eid>/status` API end point.
 For example, take `Z00100400005-00001`.

 ~~~
 CURL "${APIPATH}/components/Z00100400005-00001/status" | jq